ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3_santer20jclim.rst

    *Required settings for variables*

-   * ``preprocessor``: tropical_ocean, with the optional setting "sample_obs" the regridding to a grid fitting the mask is require, the other preprocessor settings are choosen to match the methods of Santer et al. 2021 but the recipe would accept other settings.
+   * ``preprocessor``: tropical_ocean, with the optional setting "sample_obs" the regridding to a grid fitting the mask is require, the other preprocessor settings are chosen to match the methods of Santer et al. 2021 but the recipe would accept other settings.
    * ``reference_dataset``: name of the reference data set for regridding, this must be RSS if a mask based on RSS should be applied (given at "sample_obs").

 Variables